ccommons/rlc/README.md

 Rapid Learning Community
 ========================

-Required packages other than db client (install with pip):

-Django (1.5.1+), beautifulsoup4, django-ckeditor

-django-ckeditor requires the Python development libraries (such as the python-dev apt package) in order to build its prerequisites.

-These requirements will be put into a requirements.txt file soon.
+Required Python packages are in requirements.txt; install with pip.
+You may have some of them (such as MySQL-python) available from other packages.

 Quick (incomplete) instructions for a dev server, subject to change: